danw-iq/dev-portal-dev-/source/api/field-definitions.html.md

 # Overview

-A **Field Definition** defines both how {{Product}} specification details are displayed on a screen, such as a website, and how it is stored in the Product Library.
+A **Field Definition** defines both how <a href='http://developers.iqmetrix.com/api/catalog/#product'>Product</a> specification details are displayed on a screen, such as a website, and how it is stored in the Product Library.

 As an example, the following Field Definition describes how battery capacity for a product might be displayed.